bojand/ghz/www/docs/options.md

 ### `--connect-timeout`

-Connection timeout in seconds for the initial connection dial.
-Default is `10`.
+Connection timeout duration for the initial connection dial.
+Default is `10s`.

 ### `--keepalive`

-Keepalive time in seconds.
+Keepalive time duration.
 Only used if present and above `0`.

 ### `--name`